-From tempting truffles to freshly baked brownies, there’s a whole heap of outstanding chocolate shops to be found in Leeds.
+From tempting truffles to freshly baked brownies, you can treat yourself to all kinds of indulgence from these outstanding chocolate in Leeds.

 When it comes to chocolate shops, you’re spoilt for choice in Leeds.
 From delectable independents to multi-floor megastores, you can stock up on mouth-watering truffles and soft pralines – or make it a full experience by branching out to chocolate-enriched beauty products and spirits.
 Let’s face it, all this chocolate isn’t going to eat itself…

 Hotel Chocolat is home to the UK’s first ever Chocolate Metropolis – a two-storey shrine to the delights of cocoa.
 Pride of place is the Mega Shop and it’s chock full of the latest selection boxes, cocoa spirits and even their Saint Lucian beauty range.
-If you’re feeling peckish, start at the Mega Café – where you can enjoy a luxurious hot chocolate or freshly baked brownie alongside their new ice cream, made with creamy cocoa nibs.
+If you’re feeling peckish, start at the Mega Café – where you can enjoy a luxurious hot chocolate or freshly baked brownie alongside their own ice cream, made with creamy cocoa nibs.
 Keen to make your own?
-Their School of Chocolate offers tasting adventures, chocolate workshops and ‘Bean to Bar’ experiences to learn a whole heap of tasty secrets.
+Their School of Chocolate offers tasting adventures, chocolate workshops and ‘Bean to Bar’ experiences to learn all kinds of tasty secrets.